statgen/fivex/README.md

 ### Source data
 For the prototype, source data will live in the folder `data/`.
 Really large files should not be checked into github,
     so you will need to download them separately for your environment.

-Currently, filenames are hardcoded; this was a quick hack!
-This should be improved because it would be silly if each
-    person had to edit the source code for their own computer.

 ### Running the development server
 Make sure to activate your virtualenv at the start of every new terminal session: `$ source venv/bin/activate`